rutujsg/computational-chemistry/index.md

 significant advantage over this approach.
 Infact, it would be twice as much tedious.
 All functions more or less depend on matrix manipulation.

-There is also a function to save the output as a txt file
+There is also a function to save the output as a .txt file

 UI Design
 =========

 I am using a Jupyter Notebook.
 The module I am using, VPython, doesn't work outside Jupyter.
-The first cell is just the code for people to view The second cell executes the 3d plot The third cell executes the math outputs The fourth cell asks for a save file prompt
+The first cell is just the code for people to view The second cell executes the 3D plot The third cell executes the math outputs The fourth cell asks for a save file prompt

 Algorithm